How Training for Caregivers Can Support Your Nursing Team

 What Does Training for Caregivers Involve?

 Caregiver training and licensing requirements vary by state.
-Depending on their location, a caregiver may be required to complete up to 12 hours of training and take a test to get certified.
+Depending on their location, a caregiver may be required to complete up to 12 hours of training and take a caregiver certification test to get their credentials.
 They may also be required to complete annual renewal training and take additional coursework to care for dementia and Alzheimer’s patients.
 Some states require a person to obtain CPR certification and clear a background check and drug screen before working in a facility as a caregiver.

 Arizona is one example of a state that lays out very specific certification requirements.
 Applicants there who want to become certified caregivers must complete a state-approved program (around 62 hours in length), pass a background check, and meet other requirements such as being certified in CPR and first aid and holding a current Arizona Food Handlers Card.